qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Validation in the context of the form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All shown validation rules validate each form item in its own context.
-But it might be necessary to have more than one form item on the validation.
+But it might be necessary to include more than one form item in the validation.
 For such scenarios, the manager itself can have a validator too.
-The example here shows how to ensure, that the text field is not empty, if the checkbox is checked.
+The example here demonstrates how to ensure that the text field is not empty if the checkbox is checked.

 ::